Islamic Cultural Center of New York: Design and history

-Islamic Cultural Center of New York Building Design Interior and Exterior
+Building design

 The site has an edge length of 274 meters.
 Furthermore, it also includes eight columns and four trusses, where they all intersect, forming a solid framework to contain the building and balance it out.
 The building also consists of six infill panels containing slabs of pink granite with glass beading placed in front of welded steel tubes.
 The Islamic Culture Center of New York has two floors that separate the men and women.
 These two floors consist of each gender's washroom, meeting and administration rooms, and a prayer hall for everyone to use.

 The design of the Islamic Culture Center of New York is designed based on a pure cube.
 Three identical windows are set at a certain angle on the left and right the corner of the buildings, where light can come through it and shine the masjid.
 The mosque walls are cladding with stone from a quarry located in Stony Creek, Bradford, Connecticut.
 The central aspect of the building is the dome, where it is three stacked layers of frames and takes the shape of a hemisphere.
 Another essential part about the crown is that even though the masjid interior and exterior are designed very differently, the mosque's dome is made of copper, such as the Statue of Liberty located in New York.

-Islamic Culture Center of New York Representation

-Throughout the 1900s, about 200 mosques existed in New York.
-None were like The Islamic Culture Center of New York.
-When this mosque was built, it created a huge turning point for the residing Muslim people living in New York.
-This turning point was when they represented a considerable aspect of the Muslim population consisting of Turkish, Lebanese, Yemeni, and Pakistani origin.
-Such an event with a sizable dome and a high minaret has crowned the mosque, where none other mosques were even comparable in the urban presence.